Share the post "Your Guide to the Best Snorkelling in the World"

 - Praia da Riviera on Terceira

-- Praia Formmosa on Santa Maria
+- Praia Formosa on Santa Maria

-The best time to visit the Azores is during the summer, as the temperature is hot and the days are longer.
+The best time to visit the Azores is during the summer, as the temperature is hot, and the days are longer.

 Insider tip: If you’re hesitant about snorkelling in the Atlantic Ocean because of cold waters, don’t be!
 Contrary to most destinations in the Atlantic, the volcanic heat in the Azores provides pleasant water temperatures.